 |Full license application fee||$300||for each Specialty area|

 How to apply Apply for a Massachusetts Clinical Laboratory License

 Please complete and return all forms and supplementary documents before applying.
 We are unable to process incomplete application packets.

 Please send the application, all required forms and documentation, and the licensure fee to:

 Next steps for Apply for a Massachusetts Clinical Laboratory License

-- Following the successful completion of the suitability review, the Department must conduct an onsite survey to ensure that the laboratory is in compliance with all state regulations.
+- Following the successful completion of the suitability review, including CORI processing, the Department must conduct an onsite survey to ensure that the laboratory is in compliance with all state regulations.

 - Once the laboratory is found to be in complete compliance with all of the regulations, the Department will issue a license.

-More info about Apply for a Massachusetts Clinical Laboratory License
+More info for Apply for a Massachusetts Clinical Laboratory License

 Clinical laboratory licenses are valid for 2 years.
 However, if there is a change in ownership, the new owner of the laboratory is required to apply for a new clinical laboratory license.